Dutch B1- The Main Points

 Passing the Dutch integration exam B1.
 Do language programs help?

 We cannot finish our Dutch B1 – The Main Points without mentioning the help of language tools and apps.
-Even professionals need them, as the examples below do show.
+We all use them, professionals as well.

 A good teacher and the Delft method lead you to B1